 There have been a number of attempts to answer the seemingly simple question – will this plant grow in my garden?
 Different researchers and scientists have devised various schemes based chiefly on the weather data which is routinely collected at hundreds of weather stations across the country.
 They all wanted to be able to predict whether or not a plant would survive in a certain area and they knew that a major factor is the ability of a plant to survive low temperatures.
 So by mapping weather records across the country they hoped that it would be easier to answer this question.
 A number of systems have been devised, some of which have disappeared while others are still in use.

 Today the most widely used system is the one first published in 1960 and developed for the United States Department of Agriculture (USDA) by Henry Skinner, the Director of the U.S. National Arboretum at that time.
 The original map divided North America into 10 zones, based on the average of the lowest minimum temperature reached each year.
 Skinner looked for the lowest temperature recorded each year and then averaged that for the period 1940 to 1960.
-Each zone covers a difference of 10 degrees, so zone 5 for example includes all areas where the average minimum temperature is between minus100F and minus 200.
+Each zone covers a difference of 10 degrees, so zone 5 for example includes all areas where the average minimum temperature is between minus 100F and minus 200.
 This means that on average, if you live in zone 5, the coldest night in winter will not be colder than minus 200.
 Of course you may in fact have winters where it never reaches that low a temperature and others where there are nights that go below minus 200, but probably not by very much.
 Remember that plants are not affected by wind-chill, so only by the actual temperature is important.

-Of course this is not much help if you don’t know how hardy (or not) a particular plant is, but fortunately over the years gardeners have kept records and tested plants, so that we know pretty accurately the lowest temperature that a particular plant will tolerate and this information is often listed along with other information like size and the type of soil preferred.
-When you look at the descriptions of plants we sell at the Plant Center you will always find the coldest and warmest zones in which a particular plant can be successful grown.
+Of course this is not much help if you don’t know how hardy (or not) a particular plant is.
+Fortunately over the years gardeners have kept records and tested plants, so that today we know pretty accurately the lowest temperature that a particular plant will tolerate and this information is often listed along with other information like size and the type of soil preferred.
+When you look at the descriptions of plants we sell at The Tree Center you will always find the coldest and warmest zones in which a particular plant can be successful grown.
 So when you are browsing and choosing plants, you will find it much easier to make that choice if you already know your zone.
 That way you will be able to use the full range of plants available for your area and have the best garden possible.
 This simple tool will open up all sorts of possibilities for exciting plants that will make your garden special and filled with happy, healthy plants.

 The USDA map has been periodically revised and updated based on recent records.
 Interestingly, it was revised in 1990 to reflect the fact that during the 1970’s and 80’s there were significantly colder winters than there had been between 1940 and 1960.
 Recently the map has been revised again, and the current 2012 version reflects the fact that it has been significantly warmer on average in the winters since 1990.
 The USDA specifically states that since the maps represent “30-year averages of what are essentially extreme weather events (the coldest temperature of the year), changes in zones are not reliable evidence of whether there has been global warming”.